Headteacher Performance Management

 Julie-Anne is the Director of Birmingham Catholic Primary Partnership.

 Julie-Anne taught for 22 years in four very different Catholic primary schools in Birmingham.
 She left headship in 2020, after 11 years of leading a successful two-form entry Catholic primary school.
-She has experienced several Ofsted Inspections and experienced three as headteacher.
+She has experienced several Ofsted inspections, three as headteacher.

-Julie-Anne has mentored newly appointed headteachers for both the Archdiocese and the Local Authority.
+In addition, Julie-Anne has mentored newly appointed headteachers for both the Archdiocese and the Local Authority.
 She is an experienced Section 48 inspector and has carried out inspections in both Birmingham Archdiocese and Plymouth Diocese.
-She is an Associate Member of the National School of Formation and has presented as a key-note speaker on Catholic leadership at the Catholic Leaders Conferences in both Salford and Plymouth Diocese.
+She is an associate member of the National School of Formation and has presented as a key-note speaker on Catholic leadership at the Catholic Leaders Conferences in both Salford and Plymouth Diocese.